Teaching Jobs in Dubai 2013-2014, Abu Dhabi, UAE

-Information about teaching jobs in Abu Dhabi, Dubai, RAK, Sharjah, and other places in the UAE, how to apply for a teaching job, recruitment agencies, salaries and conditions.
+Information about vacancies in Dubai schools, careers and teaching jobs, salaries in Abu Dhabi, Dubai, RAK, Sharjah, and other places in the UAE in national and international schools, universities, colleges, training institutes, how to apply for a teaching job in 2013-2014 for Americans, Arabs, Asians, Europeans, Filipinos, Indians, westerners.
+Also teacher recruitment agencies, pay scale, benefits, and conditions.
 See also the page about teaching in the UAE.

 Teaching job scams in Dubai, Abu Dhabi, UAE

 - There are many ways to part people from their money, and several companies or organisations have discovered that teachers looking for jobs in the UAE seem to be happy to take an online advertisement for a teaching job at face value, send their personal details and job application, and then when offered a "too good to be true" job package, promptly send several hundred $US to a random person/address (sometimes presented as some sort of UAE government department) for alleged "visa fees" or similar.

 - Of course, the job turns out to be bogus, the money has gone, it is impossible to make further contact, and there's little point in complaining to the police since the organisation doesn't operate out of the UAE anyway.

 - School names might be made up, for example Mu Idris English School, or a real school's name might be abused for this con, for example British School of Al Khubairat in Abu Dhabi.